lmfit/uncertainties/doc/index.rst

 Support for arrays of numbers with uncertainties is described in :doc:`numpy_guide`.

-Technical details about the mathematics behind this package are given in the :doc:`tech_guide`.
+Technical details on this package are given in the :doc:`tech_guide`.

 In addition, the documentation for any of the modules defined in this package is available through the pydoc_ command.